podgito/DataTableMapper/README.md

 #Property Mapping

 Use the PropertyMappingAttribute to override property name mapping to alias mapping.
 The MapTo function will still fall back to property name mapping if aliases fail to find a match.
+The MapTo function will look for a column named "Id" to set the following property named "MyClassId"

 	public class MyClass
 	{